 - general obligation to update the consumer dashboard (CDR Rule 4.19), and

-- ongoing notification requirements for consumer consents (CDR Rule 4.20).
+- ongoing notification requirements for consents to collect and use (CDR Rule 4.20).

 How does Privacy Safeguard 5 interact with the other privacy safeguards?

-5.38 While Privacy Safeguard 5 relates to notification on collection, Privacy Safeguard 10 sets out when CDR participants must notify consumers about the disclosure of their CDR data.
+5.39 While Privacy Safeguard 5 relates to notification on collection, Privacy Safeguard 10 sets out when an accredited data recipient and data holder must notify consumers about the disclosure of their CDR data.
 See Chapter 10 (Privacy Safeguard 10).

 Section 56EH of the Competition and Consumer Act.

 The Privacy Act includes 13 APPs that regulate the handling of personal information by certain organisations and Australian Government agencies.